 He earned his doctorate in higher education administration and organizational leadership from Columbia University, Teachers College in 2003, a master’s in social work from Rutgers University in 1990, and a bachelor of science in psychology and sociology from the University of Scranton in 1986.

-Dr. Bertolino lives with his partner of 25 years, Bil Leipold, Ed.D., and their three dogs, Wanamassa (a Shih Tzu), Willoughby (a Llasa-Cocker Spaniel Mix) and Woodlock (a Corgi).
+Dr. Bertolino lives with his partner of over 25 years, Bil Leipold, Ed.D., and their three dogs, Wanamassa (a Shih Tzu), Willoughby (a Llasa-Cocker Spaniel Mix) and Woodlock (a Corgi).
 Together, Joe and Bil have twelve godchildren and two grandsons.